Rent Split Calculator

 Are you curious to know what the split rent could be, and whether utilities are included?
 That’s why we built a Rent Split Calculator—to help you quickly split rent among roommates, without wasting time on pen-and-paper math or a phone calculator.

-A group of 3 people sharing a room with split rent
+A group of three people sharing a room and splitting the rent

 In this guide, we will cover: